fulstak/rhombus-wiki/content/tutorial/merchants/part-payment-processor.md

   - privacy
 ---

-By hosting your own instance of Particl's BTCPayServer, you can create your very own independent payment processor for both Particl and Bitcoin.
+By hosting your own instance of Rhombus's BTCPayServer, you can create your very own independent payment processor for both Rhombus and Bitcoin.

 {{< toc >}}